spicyparrot/scan-images/README.md

 - Generates a single report with the results of all images scanned
 - Parses out the total issues found to allow for error thresholding

+## Current Limitations

+- Only scanning for vulnerabilities currently `--security-checks vuln` this will be expanded out optional to all security checks in the future (vuln,config,secret,license)

 ## Requirements

 - Images to be scanned available in memory prior to scanning